amwebexpert/etoolbox/README.md

 On the top of it, the following features have been added with realatively small changes:

 * TypeScript supports for Electron main process source code
-* Hot-relaod support for Electron app
+* Hot-reload support for Electron app
 * Electron Bulder support

 ## Available Scripts in addition to the existing ones